rcowham/p4benchmark/README.md

 - a suitable test account, e.g. perforce, with sudo access on the boxes (may require known_hosts to be setup)
 - ssh access without passwords (also required for Ansible)
-- suitable Python installation (e.g. Python 3.6+) and other dependencies of Locust
+- suitable Python installation (e.g. Python 3.8) and other dependencies of Locust (see docker/Dockerfile)

 ## Configuration of server and client machines

 The Ansible scripts are primarily in the `./ansible` directory.
 They can be run manually but are typically run by the top level bash scripts.

-Edit the Ansible hosts file to reflect the names of your actual machines. "replicas" are the commit/edge servers. "bench_clients" the client machines:
+Edit the Ansible hosts file to reflect the names of your actual machines.

-    # Ansible hosts file in YAML format
-    all:
-      vars:
-        remote_user: perforce
-        bench_dir: /p4/benchmark
-        # Number of workers per bench_client
-        num_workers: 8

-      children:
-        replicas:
-          hosts:
-            edge1:
-            edge2:
-        bench_clients:
-          hosts:
-            client1:
-            client2:
-            client3:
+See the example `hosts.docker.yaml`.
+It is a YAML format for Ansible, and includes various configuration values for the actual locust scripts.

+You may have several versions of this file, and set an environment variable `ANSIBLE_HOSTS` to point to the desired one.

 ## Bootstrapping machines